new-church/sc-www/content/news/saa-anniversary.md

 - Regular Newsletter Candela first issued.
 Colour print started in 2016.
 108 issues so far.

 1994
-- Publication of Presenting Swedenborg: A Roadmap for readers.
+- Publication of Presenting Swedenborg: A Roadmap for Readers.
 Major revision in 2019.
 This booklet is a 'road map' to provide a bridge for the would be reader who wonders where to begin and where to find the central concepts in Swedenborg's writings.
 To view or download a copy, click [here](https://static.swedenborg.com.au/pdf/books/presentingswedenborg.pdf)

 1995
 - Website established on the internet.
 Upgrades occurred in 2003, 2014 and 2020.

 2002
-- Cooperative agreement between the SAA and the Swedenborg Centre concluded with future activities under Association’s name.
+- Cooperative agreement between the SAA and the Swedenborg Centre concluded with future activities under Association's name.

 2009
 - Added the first video to the SwedenborgAustralia YouTube channel - video called Spiritual Rays of Light.
 The video presents key concepts based on the writings of Emanuel Swedenborg.
 You can view it at [https://www.youtube.com/watch?v=GjHC206cVd0](https://www.youtube.com/watch?v=GjHC206cVd0) Additional videos have been added subsequently.